shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 Here are the requirements I had in mind for my new blog.

-1. My blog should be portable and not completely dependent on any specific web hosting company, especially the content.
+1. It should be portable and not dependent on a specific web hosting company platform, especially the content.
-2. The theme used for the blog should (hopefully), be actively maintained.
+2. The theme used should (hopefully), be actively maintained.
-3. My blog should be relatively easy to maintain, have advanced features and customizable.
+3. It should be relatively easy to maintain, have advanced features and customizable.
-4. The theme and software used for the blog should be able to be updated.
+4. The theme and software should be able to be updated.
 5. It should not cost me much to deploy.

 Note: If you host your blog using Github and abide by their guidelines you can deploy your blog for no cost.
 So that helps me meet one of my requirements.